impactorbitco/handbook-main/content/ims/policies/information-security/Data Classification and Handling Policy.md

 Version Number: 1.1
 weight: 10
 ---
-# Data Classification and Handling Policy

 ## 1. Purpose and Scope

-This policy establishes guidelines for classifying and handling data within Green Orbit Digital to ensure appropriate protection of information assets.
+This policy establishes guidelines for classifying and handling data within Impact Orbit Creative Group to ensure appropriate protection of information assets.
 It applies to all employees, contractors, and third parties who have access to company data.

 ## 2. Definitions